-Here is the list of pharmacies that will be providing the flu shot for the 2020-21 influenza season.
+Here is a List of Pharmacies* that will be providing the flu shot for the 2020-21 flu season.

 Pharmacists can administer the flu shot in your own home or in group living facilities.
-This does not include LTC facilities.
+This does not include long-term care facilities.
 Please check with your pharmacist for more information on how these visits can be arranged.

-Patients that do not have access to a pharmacy providing the flu shot may receive their vaccination by a public health nurse or other authorized healthcare professionals.
+Patients that do not have access to a pharmacy providing the flu shot may receive their vaccination by a public health nurse or another authorized healthcare professional.

-For flu vaccination information, see the Saskatchewan Health Authority.
+For full vaccination information, see the Saskatchewan Health Authority.

 Vaccination Myth #1: "I don't need the flu shot because I never get sick."

-You may not be at risk of a serious illness but those around you may be more vulnerable.
-Experiencing even mild symptoms of influenza mean that you could be carrying it into the lives of your family, friends, coworkers and many others that you come in contact with during the day.
+You may not be at risk of a serious illness but those around you may be more vulnerable and you could be carrying it into the lives of your family, friends, coworkers and many others that you come in contact with during the day.

-By getting immunized every fall, you will develop the antibodies to break down the flu virus in your system, lower your risk of catching the virus, reduce the severity of symptoms and avoid spreading the infection to those who are more vulnerable, such as older adults.
+By getting immunized every fall, you will develop the antibodies to break down the flu virus in your system, lower your risk of catching the virus and reduce the severity of symptoms and avoid spreading the infection to those who are more vulnerable.